 - Debtors – who owes you money?
 Why are you acting like a bank and lending people money?

 - Prospects – How can you tighten up your existing terms so you convert them more quickly?

 - Assets and stock – What old assets (PC’s etc) do you have sitting around that are soaking up cash that could be in your bank account?
-OK, so you might not make as much as you once hoped on that stock – but if it’s not going to sell anyway, isn’t cash worthwhile?
+OK, you may only get a small amount; but if it’s not going to sell anyway, isn’t cash worthwhile?

 Cash or profit?

-The aim of a business is to generate cash in your bank, not generate theoretical profit.
+The aim of your business is to generate cash in your bank, not generate theoretical profit.
 Ask yourself when thinking about pricing a new quote, do you work out the profit and then at the last minute think about “payment terms” (maybe), or do you think about cash – how much you’ll get, need to spend and when?

 You might say they amount to the same thing, but sometimes it’s the little changes in the way we think about things that make all the difference.
+Which do you want your staff to focus on, cash or profit?
 If you start to focus on cash, so will your staff.

 Cash and long term planning